 Note: Where a business has closed but you still own equipment previously used in the business, it may still be taxable despite the fact the business is closed.
 If the equipment you still own can be converted to household uses (that is, could become your personal effects), then it may not be assessable on the following January 1 lien date.

 If You Sold or Closed Your Business After January 1

 All property is assessable to the owner as of the lien date.
 The lien date is the date that property taxes for any fiscal year become a lien against a property owner.

 The law specifies that all taxable personal property must be assessed as of a specific point in time, and that point is precisely at 12:01 a.m.
 January 1 (regardless of what transpires after that date).
-Even if closed shortly after the lien date, a business must still file a BPS and pay taxes for the coming fiscal year on any taxable property they owned on the lien date.
+Even if closed shortly after the lien date, a business must still file a Business Property Statement and pay taxes for the coming fiscal year on any taxable property they owned on the lien date.